 - Preheat oven to 350 Degrees

-- Peel and cut the sweet potatoes in medium chunks and place in a large bowl.
+- Peel and cut the sweet potatoes into medium chunks and place in a large bowl.
 Drizzle with canola oil and toss to coat evenly.
-Spread in a 9X13 rectangle casserole dish.
-Baked for 45 minutes to an hour.
-Potatoes should be fork tender.
+Spread in a 9X13 rectangle casserole dish and cover with aluminum foil.
+Bake for 45 minutes to an hour.
+Potatoes should be fork-tender.

 - Prep Time: 20 mins